-Our client Trina had the courage to share her story at our Coldest Night of the Year (CNOY) event, back in 2017.
-Telling her story is her way of thanking the team at West Niagara Affordable Housing, but it is also her way of thanking all of you, who supported CNOY, whether it was as a walker, volunteer, donor or sponsor.
+Our client Trina had the courage to share her story at our Coldest Night of the Year event in 2017.
+Telling her story is her way of thanking the team at the YW, but it is also her way of thanking all of you, who support our work.

 I would like to speak about hope today.
-Hope that I found when I learned about West Niagara Affordable Housing (WNAH), formerly GAHP.
+Hope that I found when I learned about the YWCA Niagara Region.

 When you are struggling in a bad situation, the one thing you hold onto is hope.
 However, sometimes that light gets dim.

 I was at my most dim when I trusted a friend with what I was going through.
 She was very kind and took the time to listen.
-She suggested I contact Cheryl at WNAH for help to see if they could assist me.
+She suggested I contact Cheryl at the YW for help to see if they could assist me.

 I was not aware of this program and I was so unsure, but finally reached out.
-It was through talking with Cheryl at WNAH that I stopped being afraid and that I dared to take a chance.
+It was through talking with Cheryl that I stopped being afraid and that I dared to take a chance.
 I am a firm believer in prayer, and God is someone I lean on daily.
 However, sometimes prayer requires action.
-After contacting WNAH, I could begin acting.
-Cheryl helped me find housing, connected me with the Grimsby Benevolent Fund, provided legal suggestions, counselling suggestions, financial support suggestions.
+After contacting the YW, I could begin acting.
+Cheryl helped me find housing and connected me with other service providers, counselling suggestions, financial support suggestions.
 WNAH sat down with me and helped me fill out the necessary forms to become part of their program.
 I was so overwhelmed and felt totally lost.
 They were there to reassure me.
 They took the time to listen, encourage and provide reassurance which was very much needed.

 This program has enabled me to start again, continue with my schooling, which will enable me to get back on my feet and continue to provide for my children.